decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [Presentation header selection](#presentation-header-selection) for more details.

-The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#sign).
+The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
 To specify which of those messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.

-The operation calculates multiple random scalars using the `calculate_random_scalars` utility operation defined in [Section 4.1](#random-scalars-computation).
-See also [Section 5.10](#randomness-requirements) for considerations and requirements on random scalars generation.
+The operation calculates multiple random scalars using the `calculate_random_scalars` utility operation defined in (#random-scalars).
+See also (#randomness-requirements) for considerations and requirements on random scalars generation.

 To allow for flexibility in implementations, although ProofGen defines a specific value for `expand_len`, applications may use any value larger than `ceil((ceil(log2(r))+k)/8)` (for example, for the BLS12-381-SHAKE-256 and BLS12-381-SHA-256 ciphersuites, an implementation can elect to use a value of 64, instead of 48, as to allow for certain optimizations).